Hairy Bikers Beef Curry Recipe

 • Salt, to taste

-1. Brown the beef: Heat the vegetable oil in a large, heavy-bottomed pan or casserole dish over high heat.
-Season the beef cubes with salt and pepper.
-Brown the beef in batches to avoid overcrowding the pan, then remove the browned beef and set it aside.
+1. Brown the beef: Heat the vegetable oil in a large pan over high heat.
+Season the beef with salt and pepper, then brown in batches and set aside.

-2. Sauté the aromatics: Lower the heat to medium.
-Add the finely chopped onions to the pan and cook, stirring frequently, until they are soft and lightly golden.
-This should take about 8-10 minutes.
-Stir in the ginger and garlic paste and cook for another minute until fragrant.
+2. Cook the onions: Lower the heat to medium.
+Add the onions and cook for 8–10 minutes until soft and golden.
+Stir in the ginger and garlic paste and cook for 1 minute.

-3. Toast the spices: Add the chili powder, turmeric, garam masala, ground cumin, and ground coriander to the pan with the onions.
-Stir and toast the spices for about 30 seconds until they release their aroma.
+3. Toast the spices: Add the chilli powder, turmeric, garam masala, cumin, and ground coriander.
+Stir and toast for about 30 seconds.

-4. Simmer the curry: Stir in the tomato puree, beef stock, and coconut milk.
-Return the browned beef to the pan along with the bay leaves.
-Bring the mixture to a gentle simmer, stirring to combine all ingredients.
+4. Build the sauce: Stir in the tomato puree, beef stock, and coconut milk.
+Return the beef to the pan with the bay leaves and bring to a gentle simmer.

-5. Cook the curry: Reduce the heat to low, cover the pan, and let the curry simmer for at least 2 hours, or until the beef is incredibly tender.
-The longer you cook it, the more the flavors will deepen.
-Stir occasionally to prevent sticking.
+5. Slow cook: Reduce the heat to low, cover, and simmer for at least 2 hours until the beef is tender.
+Stir occasionally.

 Hairy Bikers Beef Curry Recipe